-Question 4 finds out why a respondent is no more engaged in the work he/she used to do.

-NOTE: Sacked From Job means a dismissal or termination of appointment.
+Question 2 finds out why a respondent is no more engaged in the work she/he used to do.
+NOTE: "Sacked From Job" means a dismissal or termination of appointment.

-Question 5 is concerned with finding out whether the respondent's parents does/did the same kind of work.
+Question 3 is concerned with finding out whether the respondent's parent does/did the same kind of work.